andino93/es6-features/README.md

 To get the sample React App running on your local machine, just follow the steps following.

 - `npm install` to get things all dependencies installed
-- `npm run start:dev` to get Express to serve static content and open up the localhost to display the sample website.
+- `npm run start:dev` to start express server
+- Navigate to `http://localhost:3000` to try example site